Nurzhek/teztap4/README.md

 # teztap4

-A new Flutter+JS mobile web app which finds the cheapest cart price of products in nearest groceries
+A new Flutter+JS mobile web app for 'NeHackathon' which finds the cheapest cart price of products in nearest groceries

 A feature-rich, interactive map implemented using the 2GIS MapGL JavaScript API.
 The map is customized to:
 Display multiple markers indicating various locations with customized icons.